Q & A with Dr. Ian Thompson: PSA Testing for Prostate Cancer (2024)

 What is the main symptom of prostate cancer? ›

-When symptoms do occur, they can include: trouble urinating or decreased force of stream, blood in the urine or sem*n, bone pain, unexpected weight loss, and unexplained fevers.
+When symptoms do occur, they can include: trouble urinating or decreased force of stream, blood in the urine or semen, bone pain, unexpected weight loss, and unexplained fevers.
 If you consistently notice any of these symptoms, you should see your doctor right away.

 What is the best drink to lower PSA? ›